 It has been said that a person who writes clearly on a particular subject really knows it and is in a position to teach it to somebody else.

-The purpose of you completing these assignments is the integration of theory and practice.
+Completing these assignments enables the integration of theory and practice.
 You will develop a love of writing by wholeheartedly embracing this task.
 Your trainers will give a response to the work that you present.

 1. SELF PRESENTATION

 Write a letter to a significant other in which you let them know your motivation for entering training, what you are discovering and how you are beginning to apply what you are learning and developing in your life and/or work.